neondatabase/website/content/docs/manage/branches.md

 ## Check the data size

 Tier limits define the amount of data you can store in a branch.
 Neon's free tier permits 3GB per branch.
+When creating a new branch, the child branch includes the data from the parent branch.
+For example, if you have a branch with 1GB of data, the child branch is created with the same 1GB of data.

 You can check the data size for a branch by viewing the `Database size` value on the **Branches** page (see [View branchings](#view-branches)).
 Alternatively, you can run the following query from the Neon SQL Editor: